 Even worse, they might be prompted to leave a negative review and cause you to lose out on new business in the future.
 When in doubt, it’s always best to only seal the deal if you’re sure you can address the customer’s concerns and provide them with an exceptional service experience.

 4. Tap Into Your Software

-Salespeople in general are so busy with prospecting that there is little time for the ongoing necessary touchpoints like follow-ups, check-ins and touch-bases.
-Chances are that the pest control or field service management software, that your company is already using, has built-in tools available to help.
+Salespeople are often so busy with prospecting that there is little time left to focus on ongoing touchpoints like follow-ups, check-ins and touch-bases.
+Chances are that the pest control software (which your company is already using, ideally) has built-in tools available to help.